 By Liza Kane-Hartnett

-Liza Kane-Hartnett is the Editor-in-Chief at Emerging Voices.
-She holds a Master's in Global Affairs from New York University and a background in U.S. foreign policy, international governance, and women's rights.
-She can be found on Twitter @L_KaneHartnett.
+Liza Kane-Hartnett is the Editor-in-Chief at YPFP New York and Program Coordinator at the O.L.
+Pathy Family Foundation.
+She holds a Master’s in Global Affairs from New York University and a background in U.S. foreign policy, international governance, and women’s rights.